Ke'Bryan Hayes Player Props: Pirates vs. White Sox

-On Friday, Ke'Bryan Hayes (coming off going 1-for-4 with an RBI) and the Pittsburgh Pirates face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 4:12 PM ET.
+Ke'Bryan Hayes -- 2-for-5 with a double and an RBI in his most recent game -- will be in action for the Pittsburgh Pirates against the Chicago White Sox, with Mike Clevinger on the hill, on April 8 at 6:35 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Red Sox.
+In his last appearance, he racked up two hits (going 2-for-5 with a double and an RBI) against the White Sox.

 Ke'Bryan Hayes Game Info & Props vs. the White Sox